 Pharmacology for Nurses: Training and Education Requirements

 Pharmacology is the study of drugs and their interactions in the human body.
-Understanding common medications and their safe administration is a necessary skill for licensed practical nurses (LPNs) and registered nurses (RNs).
-Most students receive training in pharmacology in the course of earning a 2-year diploma or associate's degree or a 4-year bachelor's degree in nursing.
+Understanding common medications and their safe administration is a necessary skill for licensed practical nurses (LPNs), licensed vocational nurses (LVNs) and registered nurses (RNs).
+Most students receive training in pharmacology throughout the process of earning a 2-year diploma or associate's degree or a 4-year bachelor's degree in nursing.
 A minimum of a high school diploma or the equivalent is necessary for admission to a diploma or associate's degree program.
 While studying pharmacology and drug calculation, student nurses must complete clinical rotations and laboratory experiences.
 Nurse professionals must obtain licensing by passing state examinations that test their clinical skills and theoretical knowledge.

 Diploma in Practical Nursing

 Licensed practical nurses provide one-on-one patient care under the supervision of registered nurses and physicians.
 Many students interested in beginning a career as a nurse enroll in a diploma program for practical nursing.
 In general, these programs last two years and provide a fundamental education in biological science and practical skills in tending to patients.
 Most schools require applicants to hold high school diploma or General Educational Development (GED) examination to apply.

 In addition to practical skills, monitoring vital signs and medical terminology, students rotate through various nursing sub-specialties and learn how to interact with patients in a variety of circumstances or settings.
 A student's curriculum may often include the following course topics:

 - Anatomy and physiology